MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Strict Serializability across restarts.

 ### Group Commit/Write Coalesce

+NOTE: This section refers only to user tables and the `EpochMillis` timeline.
+We do not provide any consistency guarantees with respect to writes from upstream sources.

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes can cause the global timestamp to increase in an unbounded fashion.